ramseydsilva/oprop/README.md

 oprop
 =====

-Simple plugin that extends Javascript's Object object with two helper methods `getProperty` and `hasProperty`.
+Simple Node.js package that extends Javascript's native Object with two helper methods `getProperty` and `hasProperty`.
 These methods take a dotted string to retrieve nested Object's properties.
 See the [docs][docs] or [blog post][blog] for more information.

 Install
 -------